openbmc/hiomapd/Documentation/mbox_protocol.md

 ### Window Management

-In order to access flash contents the host must request a window be opened at the flash offset it would like to access.
+In order to access flash contents, the host must request a window be opened at the flash offset it would like to access.
 The host may give a hint as to how much data it would like to access or otherwise set this argument to zero.
-The BMC must respond with the lpc bus address to access this window and the window size.
+The BMC must respond with the LPC bus address to access this window and the window size.
 The host must not access past the end of the active window.

 There is only ever one active window which is the window created by the most